jsardev/reaptcha/README.md

 ```

 or with `yarn`:

 ```
 yarn add reaptcha
 ```

 ## Usage

+**IMPORTANT NOTE: `Reaptcha` injects reCAPTCHA script into DOM automatically by default.
+If you are doing it manually, [check out this description](#attaching-recaptcha-script-manually).**

 First of all, you'll need a reCAPTCHA API key.
 To find out how to get it - [check this guide](https://developers.google.com/recaptcha/intro).

 To see how `Reaptcha` actually works, visit the [example page](https://sarneeh.github.io/reaptcha).

-If you'd also like to see the code for the examples, it is right [here](https://github.com/sarneeh/reaptcha/tree/docs/example/src).
+If you'd also like to see the code for the example, it is right [here](https://github.com/sarneeh/reaptcha/tree/docs/example/src).

 ### Default - Automatic render